DSRaw/VocabDrag/README.md

 *Notes to self:*

-The above mentioned "run again" functionality could perhaps be achieved by dynamically changing the test and binded function of the single DeckConverter button after a click.
+The above mentioned "run again" functionality could perhaps be achieved by dynamically changing the text and binded function of the single "Convert Deck" button after a click.

 ***2017/8/09 Version 0.0.5a***